6 Reasons Why Facebook Ads Campaign Fail for Small Businesses

 Leave campaigns on their own

 Cost-per-click can rise quickly and daily.
-If you leave your ads run by themselves, the efficiency will decline by the time.
-Therefore, the best recommendation is to stay alert on your campaign and optimize or make change when possible.
+If you leave your ads run by themselves, the efficiency will decline over time.
+Therefore, the best recommendation is to stay alert on your campaign and optimize or make a change when possible.

 Use wrong (or no) call-to-action